What is a Paring Knife Used For?

 5. Removing Cores from Fruits

-A paring knife may also be used in coring apples and pears, among other fruits.
+It may also have purpose of paring knife in coring apples and pears, among other fruits.
 It will help you to scoop out the core without having to cut the fruit in two from the top end.
 This is very useful when you want to present the fruit whole.
 Hold the fruit firmly and insert the paring knife around the core in a circular motion.
 Twist the knife gently to extract the core in one piece.

 A well-equipped chef knife set includes versatile blades like the chef’s knife, which pairs perfectly with a paring knife for precision tasks!